solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 result = await kernel.memory.search_async("aboutMe", question)
 ```

-In addition to all the basic connectors, you have the ability to make Semantic Kernel "smarter" through plugins.
+In addition to all the basic connectors, Semantic Kernel can be made "smarter" through plugins.
 A plugin in Semantic Kernel is a group of functions that can be loaded into the kernel to be exposed to AI apps and services.
 The functions within plugins can then be orchestrated by the kernel to accomplish tasks.
 Semantic Kernel provides several plugins out-of-the-box, which include:

 - **ConversationSummarySkill**: Summarize a conversation
 - **HttpSkill**: Call external APIs and services
 - **TextMemorySkill**: Stores and retrieves text in memory
 - **TimeSkill**: Acquire time of day and any other temporal data

  Semantic Kernel provides Planner objects, which can dynamically create chains of functions to achieve goals.
-With Semantic Kernel planners, you can ask an LLM to generate a plan that potentially achieves a user's unique goal.
+With Semantic Kernel planners, an LLM can be used to generate a plan that potentially achieves a user's unique goal.
 Once the plan is generated, Semantic Kernel will execute the plan for the user and return the results.

  A planner typically takes a user prompt and a kernel and uses the kernel's available services to create a plan of how to perform the task.
 Plugins tend to be the main building blocks of plans.
 The planner relies heavily on the plugin descriptions provided.
 If plugins and functions do not have clear and appropriate descriptions, the planner may not use them correctly (or at all) when building a plan.
-The planner can combine functions in various and seemingly random ways (remember a LLM is driving) so it is important to ensure that you only expose functions that you really want the planner to consider for usage.
+The planner can combine functions in various and seemingly random ways (remember a LLM is driving) so it is important to ensure to only expose functions that the planner should consider for usage.

- It is also a best practice to run your plan several times to ensure you are getting consisent and appropriate responses.
+ It is also a best practice to run plans several times to ensure consisent and appropriate responses.

 ### Samples